Bedford County License Hearing Guide

 If You Took the Breath/Blood Test and Failed

-If you submitted to a breath or blood test and your Blood Alcohol Concentration (BAC) was 0.08% or higher, the TDOSHS will likely suspend your license.
+If you submitted to a breath or blood test and your Blood Alcohol Content (BAC) was 0.08 or higher, Tennessee law dictates an automatic license suspension.
+The duration of the suspension varies depending on factors such as prior DUI offenses.

-• Temporary Permit: You may have received a temporary driving permit after your arrest.
-This permit is valid until your ALR hearing or until the suspension period begins if you don't request a hearing or if the suspension is upheld.
+- Temporary permit: You may have been issued a temporary driving permit at the time of your arrest.
+This permit is valid for a limited time, usually until your ALR hearing or until the suspension officially begins.

 If You Refused Testing